simpleclub/CaTeX/README.md

 If you want support for more functions, symbols, macros, etc., we appreciate your contribution!
 Please refer to the [contribution guide][contributing] to understand how you can easily add functions and more.

+To help prioritisation of function development we did some research how often functions appear in our own content.
+This should give a rough feeling for what is most commonly used.
+A CSV file with the list of used functions and the frequency the appear can be found [here][function_frequency].

+> Please note that this list may be incomplete or contain typos in the function names.

 If you find something that is fundamentally flawed, please propose a better solution - we are open to complete revamps.

 [//]: # (todo replace relative paths once published)